mgwojciech/unit-test-samples/README.md

 # message-bar (SPFx)
 This solution demonstrates how You can easily mock webpart/extension context in You components as well as in the data access layer.
-There are multiple approaches to unit tests in the solution, You can read abour it more in series on my [blog](https://mgwdevcom.wordpress.com/2020/02/17/extend-spfx-solution-testability-lets-start)
+There are multiple approaches to unit tests in the solution, You can read about it more in a series on my [blog](https://mgwdevcom.wordpress.com/2020/02/17/extend-spfx-solution-testability-lets-start)